 salt, to taste

 Heat oil in a pot over medium-high heat.
 Place 3 kernels in the oil.
 When they all pop, add the rest of the kernels.
-Cover the pop, remove from the heat, and count to 30—this allows the kernels to reach popping temperature so without burning.
+Cover the pop, remove from the heat, and count to 30—this allows the kernels to reach popping temperature so without burning directly over the heat.
 Return pot to the heat and let those kernels start popping.
-When they start to pop consistently, shake the pan by moving it back and forth over the burner.
+When they start to pop rapidly, shake the pan by moving it back and forth over the burner.

 *TIP* Keep the lid slightly ajar for the steam to release.
-The popcorn will come out drier and crisper.
+The popcorn will come out drier and crisp.

-Substitute grape mustard for regular whole grain mustard, plus 1 tablespoons maple syrup or honey.
+Replace grape mustard with regular whole grain mustard, plus 1 tablespoons maple syrup or honey.